It was my honor and privilege to be unanimously appointed by my fellow councilmembers to serve on the Kent City Council in 2018.

 But rapid growth often brings growing pains.
 We have to shift our strategies and up-level our response to the big city issues we now face.

 I support the density and growth we are building in the valley, but we can't do it at the cost of East and West Hill.
 Unless we address the safety and cosmetic issues facing Kent’s family neighborhoods, these young renters in the valley are not going to stay in Kent when it comes time to start a family or buy a home.

 As new monies for affordable housing are being created by the state, county and private sector, I'm committed to working with my fellow councilmembers and the mayor to ensure Kent gets a fair share of this funding.
 We need affordable housing in every neighborhood in Kent.
 If we are not smart about our housing strategy today, we are going to end up creating the same economic segregation Seattle is experiencing.

 We need to position Kent as a community for residential longevity – a Kent for the generations.

 To accomplish this, I have already:

-And I continue to represent Kent elders, vets, and disabled adults as the newest member of the King County Advisory Council on Aging and Disabilities Services.
+I was just appointed to the newly formed King County Affordable Housing Committee.
+I can't think of a more important issue for our region and am beyond honored to be chosen by leaders from other communities to be part of this conversation.
+And I continue to represent Kent elders, vets, and disabled adults as a member of the King County Advisory Council on Aging and Disabilities Services.

 I need your vote to retain my seat so I can continue the important work I'm doing on your behalf, as your current Kent City Councilmember.